Access4all/adg/pages/knowledge/README.md

 ---
 layout: layout
-title: "Knowledge about accessibility"
 navigation_title: "Knowledge"
 position: 3
 lead: "To begin developing accessible websites, some basic knowledge about the required tools and techniques is needed.
-The chapters in this 3rd part of our guide, the Knowledge part, will support you to get acquainted with various important topics of rather theoretical nature.
-They will prepare you to dive into the world of accessible website development!"
+The chapters in this 3rd part of our guide, the Knowledge part, will support you to get acquainted with various important topics of rather theoretical nature - with high practical value though.
+They will prepare you to actively dive into the world of accessible website development."
+changed: "2018-04-12"
 ---

 # Knowledge about accessibility